With the current reincarnation of Hawaii Five-0 on CBS, much attention is focused on the original series which ran from 1968 to 1980.

 It was the first of a series of shows to be filmed in Hawaii.
-Following Hawaii Five-0, CBS remained in Hawaii from 1980-1988 with the popular series Magnum P.I, staring Tom Selleck in the title role.
+Following Hawaii Five-0, CBS remained in Hawaii from 1980-1988 with the popular series Magnum P.I, starring Tom Selleck in the title role.

-In May of this year, ABC's highly acclaimed series LOST finished a six year run with almost exclusive filming on Oahu.
+In May of this year, ABC's highly acclaimed series LOST finished a six-year run with almost exclusive filming on Oahu.

 Jack Lord's Death